About us

 The restoration was achieved with financial help from the local community mainly through supporting the weekly Lotto and grants from various public bodies among them Galway County Council, Galway VEC and Galway Rural Development.

 Over the years our association has assumed a wider remit for local Community Development.
-Muddy Puddles pre-school provides an Early Years Service whilst we have recently opened a new Digital Hub which will enable us roll out a range of adult education courses.
-We also oversee the day to day operations of the Lackagh Parish Centre.
+Muddy Puddles pre-school provides an Early Years Service whilst we have recently opened a new Digital Hub where we also run a number of adult education courses.

 We are greatly assisted by our CE and RSS participants in the upkeep of our facilities and ongoing conservation work at the museum.